 How long does a TPD claim take?

-The severity of your situation is likely to impact on the time frames.
+The severity of your situation is likely to impact on the time frames concerning how long your TPD claim may take.
 Once your initial claim forms are submitted, you will most likely need to attend at least one independent medical exam.
 You may also need to supply further evidence, such as specialist reports.

 For Total and Permanent Disablement (TPD) claims, the decision on the outcome usually comes between 12-18 months after the lodgement of the claim forms though there are some circumstances where the decision might come earlier.